Who Wants to Be a Millionaire (American game show)

-A daily version of Millionaire produced for syndication began airing on September 16, 2002, and was initially hosted by Meredith Vieira.
-Cedric the Entertainer took over the show in 2013 following Vieira's departure, with Terry Crews replacing him in 2014.
-The syndicated series' final host was Chris Harrison, who took over from Crews in 2015 and hosted until the show was cancelled, with the finale airing on May 31, 2019.
-On January 8, 2020, seven months after the cancellation was announced, ABC renewed the show for a twenty-first season, hosted by Jimmy Kimmel (who is also a co-executive producer of the show) with celebrity contestants.
-The twenty-first season premiered on April 8, 2020, and its success led to the show being renewed for another season.

-The show has had numerous format and gameplay changes over its runtime and, since its debut, twelve contestants have answered all questions correctly and won the top prize.
-As the first U.S. network game show to offer a million-dollar top prize, the show made television history by becoming one of the highest-rated game shows in the history of U.S. television.
-The U.S. Millionaire won seven Daytime Emmy Awards, and TV Guide ranked it No. 6 in its 2013 list of the 60 greatest game shows of all time.
+The show has had numerous format and gameplay changes over its runtime and, since its debut, twelve contestants and three separate teams of two contestants (eighteen people combined, seven of which were celebrities) have answered all the questions correctly and won the top prize (two other contestants also won one million dollars in special editions of the show).
+As the first American network game show to offer a million-dollar top prize, the show made television history by becoming one of the highest-rated game shows in the history of American television.
+The American Millionaire won seven Daytime Emmy Awards, and TV Guide ranked it No. 6 in its 2013 list of the 60 greatest game shows of all time.